Raspberry Pi IoT: The Best Project to get started with IoT ! Pt 1

 You are working with: DS18B20

-STEP 1: Setting up the Pi for the Raspberry Pi IoT project
+STEP 1: Set up the Pi for the Raspberry Pi IoT project

-If you already have a Raspberry Pi setup, move over to the next step to start with your raspberry pi IoT project.
-Else, head over to https://www.raspberrypi.org/downloads/raspbian/ to download the Raspbian OS for your Pi.
+If you already have a Raspberry Pi setup, move over to the next step to start with your Raspberry Pi IoT project.
+Otherwise, head over to https://www.raspberrypi.org/downloads/raspbian/ to download the Raspbian OS for your Pi.
 There are many other distributions you can use, but Raspbian remains the most common and convenient for beginners.
 Extract the .img file from the downloaded zip folder and write it to your SD card.

 - Insert the SD card reader with the SD card in it.
 Figure out the Drive assigned to it.